mpiramoon/GitHubApiPython/Readme.md

 # Preparation

 I developed this code on Python 3.10.4.
 If you want to use this code, you need to install **requests** and **pandas** on your python.
-You can easily inetall them by requirements.txt file.
+You can easily install them by requirements.txt file.

 ## macOS and Linux